Bella Coola artist Jade Hanuse’s first carved panel on display at Vancouver Museum - Coast Mountain News

 Bob has mentored other students through the scholarship program in the past.

-He is presently preparing for an exhibit featuring a retrospective of his works through the McMichael Canadian Art Gallery in Toronto, Ontario.
+He is currently preparing for an exhibit featuring a retrospective of his works through the McMichael Canadian Art Gallery in Toronto, Ont.

 “It will open in Whistler on March 26, 2022 and will have about 100 pieces of my work in there.
 We are working on a book too.
 It will then go to the Beaux-Arts Museum in Montreal and then end up in a museum in Kelowna.”